The Core Science Resources comprises a long-term staff complement, along with a varying number of visiting workers, PhD and Masters students.

-The arrival of ‘omics and other big data technologies in recent years has opened up new opportunities for the chemometrics specialist.
-Kate’s interests have expanded to include the application of multivariate statistics to many more high-dimensional data types.
-These include a wide range of spectral data types, especially those used in connection with metabolomics (NMR, GC-, LC-MS) and electrophoresis image data.
-She also has a long-standing interest in electromyography and the processing of digital waveforms.
-Most recently, her research has concentrated on methods development and treatments of data collected using low-field NMR spectroscopy.
+The arrival of ‘omics and other high-throughput analytical technologies opened up new opportunities for the data scientist.
+Kate’s interests expanded to include the application of computational statistics to wide ranging data types and problems, from studies involving the metabolomics platform technologies (NMR, GC-, LC-MS) through electrophoretic, hyperspectral and chemical imaging.
+She also has a long-standing interest in the processing of electromyograms and other time-domain digital waveforms.

-- International Atomic Energy Agency/Food & Agriculture Organisation (2021 – 2022) – expert consultant, Applications of Benchtop Nuclear Magnetic Resonance Spectroscopy
+- International Atomic Energy Agency/Food Agriculture Organisation (2021 – 2022) – expert consultant, Applications of Benchtop Nuclear Magnetic Resonance Spectroscopy

 - FAPAS/DEFRA (2021) Ring trial partner, MRM method for meat authentication